 Jerry has been working full time for a local hospital since the beginning of July 1997.
 Except for 1997, when he worked for one half of the hospital's annual work period, Jerry has worked for the hospital's entire annual work period.
-Jerry's wages from the hospital are shown in the following chart.
+Jerry's includible wages (box 1 of Form W-2) from the hospital are shown in the following chart